nishilpoudel/eia-pipeline/README.md

 ### Phase 3(Planned)

-FAST API backend and Streamlit for dashboard to display future grid demands.
+FAST API backend and Streamlit for dashboard to display future grid predictions from various trained models.

 ### Grid Data from Jan 2019 to June 2026 listed below: